Japanese text that doesn't drift — measurement-based baseline correction for major fonts

 🚀 Start with the Free plan

 Pixel Fine Converter is free to install from Figma Community.
-The Free plan includes the basic conversion (shape / text / style / group / mask / image / transform) and the generic formula-based baseline correction.
+The Free plan includes the basic conversion (shape / text / style / group / mask / image / transform) plus measurement-based baseline correction for all six major fonts (Noto Sans CJK JP / Noto Sans JP / Hiragino / Yu Gothic / Meiryo / MS Gothic).

 One-click install from Figma Community